 Having made sure that you have gathered all required tools and made necessary preparations as instructed above, you can now move on to root your Verizon Galaxy S4.
 Just follow the steps below and you are good to go:

-Your device now has insecure kernel that will remove root block and allow the Motochopper tool to inject the SuperSU app to your device so that it has root access.
+Your device now has an insecure kernel that will remove the root block and allow the Motochopper tool to inject the SuperSU app to your device so that it has root access.
 Now do the following steps:

-To verify a working root access on your Verizon Galaxy S4 SCH-I545, install the Root Checker app from the Google Play and run it.
+To verify working root access on your Verizon Galaxy S4 SCH-I545, install the Root Checker app from the Google Play and run it.

 In case you notice any problem with root access on your phone, install the Go to Google Play and download the SuperSU app by Chainfire: